Andrew Yang, Joe Biden & Other 2020 Rivals Share Well Wishes For Bernie Sanders Following Health Scare

 — Andrew Yang (@AndrewYang) October 2, 2019

-If all goes well with his recovering, Sanders will see some of his 2020 competition on stage at an October 15 debate in Westerville, Ohio.
+If all goes well with his recovery, Sanders will see some of his 2020 competition on stage at an October 15 debate in Westerville, Ohio.
 Twelve candidates have met the Democratic National Committee’s requirements for qualification, including Sanders, Warren, Biden, Buttigieg, Castro, Yang, Hawaii Rep. Tulsi Gabbard, California Sen. Kamala Harris, American philanthropist Tom Steyer, Minnesota Sen. Amy Klobuchar, New Jersey Sen. Cory Booker, and former Texas Rep. Beto O’Rourke have all qualified for the October face off, per FiveThirtyEight.

 Booker, Harris, Steyer, Klobuchar, and O’Rourke have all also shared well wishes to the 2020 candidate.